SumoLogic-Labs/sumologic-rfsync/readme.md

        git clone git@github.com:wks-sumo-logic/sumologic-rfsync.git

-    This will create a new folder sumologic-rfsync
+    This will create a new folder

     6. Change into the folder.
 Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that it uses):